 …or rather how I learned the proper way to order coffee in Spain.

-On our second day in Spain, our group enjoyed a fantastic two hour long lunch at Loreto Restaurant in Jumilla with the winemakers and winery representatives we met thus far on the trip.
+On our second day in Spain several years ago, our group enjoyed a fantastic two hour long lunch at Loreto Restaurant in Jumilla with the winemakers and winery representatives we met thus far on the trip.
 While I could have easily drifted into a long nap following such a treat, we still had work to do and wineries to visit that afternoon.
 So when our server came around to see if anybody wanted coffee my eyes lit up.
 “Si!
 Por favor.”